Posted on 7/23/2024

 9. Oconaluftee Valley: The valley near the Oconaluftee Visitor Center offers lovely views of the fall foliage against the backdrop of the mountains.

-WHAT ELSE IS HAPPENING IN GATLINBURG DURING THE FALL LEAF CHANGE?
+WHAT ELSE IS HAPPENING IN GATLINBURG AND PIGEON FORGE DURING THE FALL LEAF CHANGE?

 As usual, there's so much going on in the Gatlinburg area.
 Should you need a break from leaf peeping and nature treks, we've got you covered.
 Here are some other fun events happening around our area in October and early November: